hpc-carpentry/hpc-chapel/_episodes/08-timing.md

 ~~~
 {:.output}

-The real time is what interest us.
-Our code is taking around 34 seconds from the moment it is called at the command line until it returns.
+The real time is what interests us.
+Our code is taking around 20 seconds from the moment it is called at the command line until it returns.

 Some times, however, it could be useful to take the execution time of specific parts of the code.
 This can be achieved by modifying the code to output the information that we need.
 This process is called **_instrumentation of code_**.

-An easy way to instrument our code with Chapel is by using the module `Time`. **_Modules_** in Chapel are libraries of useful functions and methods that can be used in or code once the module is loaded.
+An easy way to instrument our code with Chapel is by using the module `Time`. **_Modules_** in Chapel are libraries of useful functions and methods that can be used once the module is loaded.
 To load a module we use the keyword `use` followed by the name of the module.
 Once the Time module is loaded we can create a variable of the type `Timer`, and use the methods `start`,`stop`and `elapsed` to instrument our code.

 ~~~
 use Time;